code-not-found/code-not-found.github.io/_pages/apache-cxf-tutorials.md

 ---
-title: "Apache CXF - JAX-WS"
+title: "Apache CXF Tutorials"
-permalink: /cxf-jaxws/
+permalink: /apache-cxf-tutorials
-excerpt: "Step-by-step tutorials on Apache CXF and JAX-WS"
+excerpt: "Detailed step-by-step tutorials on how to use Apache CXF."
 date: 2017-07-21
-last_modified_at: 2018-01-06
+last_modified_at: 2018-11-20
 ---

 <figure>